joehalloran/shoppinglist_project/README.md

   * Add infinite items to the list.
 Special attention had to be paid to the Django [ManagementForm](https://docs.djangoproject.com/en/1.10/topics/forms/formsets/#understanding-the-managementform) data.

 ### oAuth:
 I had not done this before and was keen to implement this myself instead of using a third party Django app (e.g. [Django Social Auth](https://github.com/omab/django-social-auth)).
-After some tinkering and experimenting with ways to add [shopping lists to their ‘owners’](https://github.com/joehalloran/shoppinglist_project/blob/master/shoppinglist/lists/views.py#L60), I pleased to say this feature is working.
+After some tinkering and experimenting with [oauth2client](https://github.com/google/oauth2client) and ways to add [shopping lists to their ‘owners’](https://github.com/joehalloran/shoppinglist_project/blob/master/shoppinglist/lists/views.py#L60), I pleased to say this feature is working.

 *(A bit presumptuous)*
 I fear I have found some errors in [Google’s documentation](https://developers.google.com/api-client-library/python/guide/django).
 For example, the [FlowField](https://developers.google.com/api-client-library/python/guide/django#flows) method no longer exists in [oauth2client package](https://github.com/google/oauth2client).
 However, I defer to the wisdom of Google and expect I am probably wrong.